Futsal in the Philippines: 2010s–2020s: PFL and grassroots

 The Philippine Football Federation organized a futsal league from 2009 to 2016 which was known as the Philippine Futsal League, when its futsal committee was headed by Iranian coach, Esmaeil Sedigh.

 The PFF has lobbied the inclusion of futsal in youth sports tournaments organized by the Philippine government.
 In 2016, the Department of Education included futsal as an official sport for girls competing in the secondary division of the Palarong Pambansa, a national multi-sports tournament for student athletes.
 In 2019, the education department named futsal as a demonstration event for the elementary division of the same games.
 In 2018, the Philippine Sports Commission reinclude futsal in the National Youth Games for U13 and U15 boys and girls.

 In 2016, the Henry V. Moran Foundation began supporting the PFF futsal program.
 The foundation launched the Liga Eskwela Futsal program which aimed to the teach public school teachers the fundamentals of the sport.
 Allianz, is another private company known to organize its own youth futsal tournament, the National Youth Futsal Invitational which is for boys and girls ages 14 to 16.

 In November 2020, the PFF announced that it has acquired the services of Dutch coach Vic Hermans who will serve as the league's consultant for its futsal program which is headed by Kevin Goco.
 The PFF planned to organize its own age-group futsal tournaments in late 2021 despite the ongoing COVID-19 pandemic prevailing at the time.
+Originally under the auspices of the PFF and The Henry V. Moran Foundation of Danny Moran, Hermans led the organization of the High 5 Futsal League in 2023.